danieltslee/SpeedTreeFbxImporter/README.md

 └── MapleTree                 # Folder with SpeedTree assets
 ```
 ### Script Location
+> Place SpeedTreeAssetGenerator folder in `$HOUDINI_USER_PREF_DIR`/python2.7libs .
+Create the folder if missing.
-> Scripts must be in
+> For Gnomon, it should just be in Z:\houdini19.0\python3.7libs
 ### Houdini Setup
 > This tool is accessed through a dockable Python Panel in a Houdini session.